-- Ensuring a high engagement rate with your content (more on this in the next step,) and much more.
+- Ensure a high engagement rate with your content (more on this in the next step,) and much more.

 Dwell time – how much time people coming from the search engine spend on your page – plays an incredibly important role in rankings and driving your user further into your site.
 In fact, as some SEOs point out, it’s the engagement signals that get you to the top of the SERPs.